 Rhode Island Red are some of the most popular chickens and you have most likely seen them before.
 This type of chicken can live around 8 years.
 They are most common for beginners or those who wish to keep chickens for a long time.
 Read more about Rhode Island Red.

 Golden Comets are most well-known for how many eggs that they produce.
 They typically produce an egg a day.
 However, these chickens are more prone to developing reproductive issues.
 They can live up to five years old.
 Read more about Golden Comet.

-Easter Egger are a hybrid type of hen and are sought after due to their eggs that are laid in a variety of colors.
+Easter Egger is a hybrid type of hen and is sought after due to their eggs that are laid in a variety of colors.
 Since they do not lay as many eggs as the Golden Comets, they generally have a longer chicken lifespan.
 Easter Egger can live around 8 years old.
 Read more about Easter Egger.

 Chickens are fascinating creatures that can make excellent backyard pets or utilized as a barnyard animal.
 Whichever the case, proper care of your chicken will ensure that it lives out its chicken lifespan properly.